sebastienwallukat/CR_sql_library/01_Tools/Table_Search_and_Review_Guide.md

-# Table Search and Review Guide for Credit Risk Analysis
+# Finding the Right Tables for Credit Risk Analysis

 This guide provides a practical overview of the tools and processes for finding, understanding, and using data tables effectively for Credit Risk analysis at Shopify.